If you’re looking for a scenic road to cruise on, Wales is the answer.

 Starting on the Welsh side of the border near Chester, you’ll make your way West over to Anglesey, taking in three ginormous Welsh castles towards the end of your drive: Beaumaris, Caernarfon and Conwy Castle.

-It’s a short-ish road trip, so 2-3 days will probably be enough, but it depends how many detours you’d like to do and how long you want to spend exploring some of the finer things that the route offers.
+It’s a short-ish road trip, so 2-3 days will probably be enough, but it depends how many detours you’d like to do and how long you want to spend exploring some of the finer things the route offers.

 Location: North Wales.